rerun-io/rerun/docs/content/reference/video.md

 Rerun does not yet support streaming video support.
 For scenarios where you don't need live video, you can work around this limitation by logging many small `AssetVideo`s to the same Entity Path.
 See [#7484](https://github.com/rerun-io/rerun/issues/7484) for more.

 ## Codec support
+When choosing a codec, we recommend [AV1](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Video_codecs#av1), as it seems to have the best overall playback support while also having very high compression quality.
+AV1 is also patent-free, and is the only codec we currently support in the native viewer (see [#7298](https://github.com/rerun-io/rerun/issues/7298)).
+H.264/avc is another popular choice, and native support for that is coming soon.

 ### Native viewer
 In the native viewer, AV1 is the only supported codec.
 H.264 is coming soon ([#7298](https://github.com/rerun-io/rerun/issues/7298)).